jokijen/algolabra/documents/IMPLEMENTATION.md

 # Implementation

-This document outlines the application implementation and algorithms used.
+This document outlines the structure and algorithms used in the application.
+Additionally, it provides information on the performance and any deficiencies of the application.

 - [Application structure](#application-structure)
 - [Performance and time complexity](#performance-and-time-complexity)